Sage-Bionetworks/portalsDocs/articles/uploading_in_bulk.md

 <br/>

 The above manifest describes a "file.csv" to upload to a folder/project `syn123` and name it "Tardar Sauce".
-It would have provenance indicating that the code (https://github.com/your/code/repo) was executed using entity `syn654` to generate your file.
-Additional annotations, called `annotation1:grumpy` and `annotation2:cat` in this example, can be added to the file to make it easier to query and understand at a glance.
-Some examples annotations that could be placed on the file are fileFormat, cellType, study, etc.
+It would have [provenance](/articles/provenance.html) indicating that the code (https://github.com/your/code/repo) was executed using entity `syn654` to generate your file.
+Additional [annotations](/articles/annotation_and_query.html), called `annotation1:grumpy` and `annotation2:cat` in this example, can be added to the file to make it easier to query and understand at a glance.
+Examples of annotations that could be placed on the file are fileFormat, cellType, study, etc.

 To review:
 * the **path** and **parent** columns are required